charlieegan3/personal-website/source/blog/2013-06-22-android-tower-defence-group-test.html.markdown

 **Radiant**** Defence**

 [Radiant Defence](https://play.google.com/store/apps/details?id=net.hexage.defense&hl=en) by [Hexage](http://www.hexage.net/) is the first game of the genre I started playing on my phone.
-It’s a really pretty game, the visuals are undoubtably the best of out of the three.
-The animations very smooth, and backed up on a solid yet sensible color scheme make it a winning combo.
+It’s a really pretty game, the visuals are undoubtedly the best of out of the three.
+The animations very smooth, and backed up on a solid yet sensible colour scheme make it a winning combo.

 The gameplay’s clearly been well thought out too.
 Players have clear control over the enemies path but is kept nicely in check by a “Module” ration.
 This allows route choice to be a key part without allowing overpowered endless ‘zigzagings’.